 Ingredients You Will Need

-- Salmon Fillets: Use fresh salmon or frozen salmon for delicious results.
-Be sure to thaw the salmon in the fridge overnight before cooking.
+- Salmon Fillets: Use fresh salmon or frozen salmon (be sure to thaw the salmon in the fridge overnight before cooking).
 I would recommend skinless salmon, but you can also remove the skin or cook it skin side down.

-- Spices: Just a little bit of kosher salt and black pepper is what you need.
+- Spices: Just a little bit of kosher salt and black pepper is all you need.

-- Gochujang Paste: The star of the Gochujang glaze, Gochujang paste is a spicy Korean red pepper paste that can be found in the ethnic aisle of most grocery stores.
+- Gochujang Paste: The star of the Gochujang glaze, Gochujang paste is a spicy Korean red pepper paste that can be found in the ethnic aisle of most grocery stores or in any asian market

 - Soy Sauce: A salty, umami flavor that blends well with the sweet and spicy.
 Feel free to swap with tamari or coconut aminos